majn/telegram-purple/README.md

     make dist

-Note that these are incompatible with the old `debian/genorigtar.sh` tarballs, and can't be made compatible easily.
-If you need the tarball from "back then", see the documentation there.

-This command requires the original tar to exist (and will fail otherwise, although the error message will be misleading) will build all further files, specifically `.debian.tar.xz`, `.dsc`, `.deb`, and `.changes`:
+The following command requires the original tar to exist, and will build all further files, specifically `.debian.tar.xz`, `.dsc`, `.deb`, and `.changes`:

     dpkg-buildpackage

+If this fails with a cryptic error message, first make sure that the `….orig.tar` really is in place.

 For the upload, you should use `pbuilder` and similar to build the package in a more minimalistic environment.
 That covers the official part of the work-flow.